chaunceygardiner/weewx-loopdata/README.md

 weighted averages will formatted and converted for that report.
 That is, the units and format for observations areappropriate for the specified the report.

-From there, just write javascript to load the json file on a regular basis (typically, at the same rate as loop packets are generated in WeeWX) and update your report's html page.
+From there, just write JavaScript to load the json file on a regular basis (typically, at the same rate as loop packets are generated in WeeWX) and update your report's html page.